devbertskie/devbertskie/README.md

 # Hi there👋, I'm Hubert

 - 🌱 Currently working from home.
-- 👯 I’m looking to collaborate with you related to my skills and experience.
+- 👯 I’m looking forward to collaborate with you in relation to my skills and experience.
 - 🥅 Goals: To contribute more on Personal and Technical skills.
-- ⚡ Fun fact: I love doing some Outdoor Activities especially moto adventure🚴.
+- ⚡ Fun fact: I love doing some outdoor activities especially moto adventure🚴.